shmatul/multidevice-bluetooth-heart-rate-monitor/README.md

 #### Events

 - `'deviceDiscovered'`: Emitted when a new device is discovered.
+- `'discoveredDeviceLost'`: Emitted when a discovered device isn't available anymore.
 - `'data'`: Emitted when heart rate data is received from a device.
 - `'deviceConnected'`: Emitted when a known device is reconnected.
 - `'deviceDisconnected'`: Emitted when a known device is reconnected.